-Echeveria is a genus of about 150 species of succulent plants in the Stonecrop family, Crassulaceae, native to semi-desert areas of Central America, Mexico, and northwestern South America.
-These plants have been extensively hybridized, so in addition to the main species, there are hundreds of cultivars and hybrids offering a wide range of colors, sizes and leaf shapes.
+Echeveria is a genus of about 150 species of succulent plants in the family Crassulaceae native to the semi-desert regions of Mexico, Central America, and South America.
+Echeverias have been extensively hybridized, so, in addition to the main species, there are hundreds of cultivars and hybrids offering a wide range of colors, sizes, and leaf shapes.
 They usually produce stunning flowers.

-Echeverias are one of the most popular succulents thanks to its charming rosettes with gorgeous water-storing leaves.
-Some plants can grow to the size of a dinner plate and their pearlescent tones make them stunning focal points for potted arrangements, rock gardens, favors, decor and much more.
+Echeverias are one of the most popular succulent plants thanks to its charming rosettes with gorgeous water-storing leaves.
+Some plants can grow to the size of a dinner plate, and their pearlescent tones make them stunning focal points for potted arrangements, rock gardens, favors, decor, and much more.
 Echeverias are polycarpic, which means they can produce flowers multiple times.
-Often numerous offsets are produced and are commonly known as "Hen and Chicks", which can also refer to Sempervivum, which is significantly different from Echeveria.
+Often numerous offsets are produced.
+They are commonly known as "Hen and Chicks," which can also refer to Sempervivum, which is significantly different from Echeveria.
 In winter, many Echeverias lose their leaves, though not all.

 The genus is named after the 18th-century Mexican botanical artist Atanasio Echeverría y Godoy.